 After studying photography and film at Mid-Cheshire College, I started providing work for photographic magazines and was a frequent contributor to Photo Answers magazine shooting technique articles as well as providing images for business and publishers.
 I bought a Gandolfi 4×5 and began shooting landscapes and instantly fell in love with the 6×9 format!
 It was around this time I delved into Photoshop, another new and exciting area in which I still get totally absorbed.

-In 1997, aged 26 I entered The Campaign magazine / Image Bank Creative Photography competition not expecting much!
+In 1997, aged 26 I entered the Campaign Magazine / Image Bank Creative Photography competition not expecting much!
 To my surprise, I won my category, “Private View” which was presented to me at an awards ceremony at the Mall Galleries in London where I met some truly inspirational people.
 This was judged by industry luminaries such as Wally Olins of Wolff Olins and Rebecca Willis of Vogue.
 The Award, which can be seen here, was designed & presented to me by a young Thomas Heatherwick who went on to design the New London bus along with some other incredible structures.

 It was this that spurred a move to London where I was soon shooting work for clients such as Coca Cola, Toyota and Royal Jeweller, Garrard.
 This was a great time and a steep learning curve for a few years which I embraced with enthusiasm.